Home Page | Cemeteries | Battles | Descendants | Find A Soldier | Towns | Units | Site Map

 (Are you a descendant, but not listed?
 Register today)

 Mount Pleasant Cemetery, St. Johnsbury, VT

-The Church of the Messiah was filled Sunday afternoon for the funeral of Charles H. Woodbury, well-known citizen, and Grand Army Veteran.
-Lodge delegations of all the various organizations with which Mr. Woodbury was connected were present The service was conducted by Rev. Weston Cate, and the Masonic lodge performed the ritual at the grave in Mt.
+The Church of the Messiah was filled Sunday afternoon for the funeral of Charles H. Woodbury, well known citizen and prominent Grand Army veteran.
+Large delegations of all the various organizations with which Mr. Woodbury was connected were present.
+The service was conducted by the pastor of the church, the Rev. Weston A. Cate, and the Masonic lodge performed their ritual at the grave in Mt.
 Pleasant cemetery where interment was made.
-Mr. Cate in commenting on the exemplary life of Mr. Woodbury, read letters from former pastors of the church, warm, personal friends of Mr. Woodbury, Rev. C. L. Eaton of Guilford, and the Rev. B. F. Butler, of Seneca Castle, N. Y. Members of the Masonic lodge acted as bearers.
-The organizations present included, Chamberlain Post, G.A.R., Chamberlain Women's Relief Corps, Daughters of Veterans, The Eastern Star, and the various Masonic bodies.